Saponi: Territory

+James Mooney wrote the site of Monasukapanough was possibly the "original" site of the Saponi.
 At the time of European contact up to the early 18th century, the Saponi lived in present-day Virginia and North Carolina.
 Their settlements extended into the New River in West Virginia.
 In the 17th and 18th centuries, some Saponi settled along the Roanoke River, its tributary the Staunton River, and the Yadkin River.
 Lands in the Virginia Piedmont were dominated by oak, hickory, and pine forests.
 In the mid-18th century, most surviving Saponi migrated to Pennsylvania and New York.
+Others merged with the Iswa.

 Their primary town was called Saponi.
 In 1670 Lederer visited their nearby settlement, Pintahae, near present-day Lynchburg, Virginia.

 Culture

-The Saponi were an Eastern Siouan people with a matrilineal society.
+The Saponi lived in a matrilineal society.
 They had settled villages and built houses of post-and-pole frames with central hearths.
 In the 17th century, men wore breechclouts and women wore deerhide aprons.
 Important leaders, such as medicine men, wore feather cloaks.
 British explorer John Lawson wrote that the Saponi were governed by a headman, an elders' council, and, when necessary, a war chief.

 Historically, Saponi people hunted deer, bear, beaver, squirrel, turkey, and other fowl.
 They may have hunted woodland bison and elk.
 They fished in rivers and the Atlantic Ocean.
 They farmed maize, beans, and squash and harvested wild plants including various nuts, berries, and stone fruits.
 Chiefs used staffs of hickory wood.

 History

 17th century

 In 1600, James Mooney estimated there were 2,700 Saponi.
 English explorer Edward Bland wrote in 1650 about the "Occononacheans and Nessoneicks" living on Roanoke River.
 The "Nessoneicks" were Saponi.
 In 1670, John Lederer visited what he described as "Sapon, a Village of the Nahyssans," who were the Saponi.
 Lederer wrote about the Saponi: "The nation is governed by an absolute Monarch; the People of a high stature, warlike and rich."

-In 1671 Thomas Batts and Robert Fallam led an expedition that passed through several Saponi villages.
+In 1671, Thomas Batts and Robert Fallam led an expedition that passed through several Saponi villages.
 After their visit, the Saponi and Tutelo moved downriver and settled with Occaneechi people.
 Nathanial Bacon led an attack against the tribes in 1676.
 This move was likely to avoid increasing attacks from Haudenosaunee people.

 Nearly decimated, the Saponi relocated to three islands at the confluence of the Dan and Staunton rivers in Clarksville with their allies, the Occaneechi, Tutelo, and Nahyssans.

 In 1677, the Virginia colonial government named the Saponi as tributary Indians under the colonial governor's protection.